-On the day this photo was taken, Capt.
+On the day the photo below was taken, Capt.
 Hansen Gregory was living in the next town and telling his cronies how he'd gotten the great inspiration to cut a hole in a donut.

 Capt.
-Gregory told the reporter he discovered the donut hole when he was a 16-year-old crewman on a lime-trading schooner in 1847:
+Gregory told the reporter he discovered the donut hole when he worked as a 16-year-old crewman on a lime-trading schooner:

-He asked himself if a space inside the dough would solve the difficulty – and then he got the great inspiration:
+He asked himself if a space inside the dough would solve the difficulty – and then came the great inspiration:

-I took the cover off the ship's tin pepper box, and—I cut into the middle of that doughnut the first hole ever seen by mortal eyes!
+I took the cover off the ship's tin pepper box, and—I cut into the middle of that donut the first hole ever seen by mortal eyes!

 Capt.
-Hanson Gregory died in 1921 and is buried in the Snug Harbor Cemetery.
+Hanson Gregory died in 1921.
+YOu can visit his grave at the Snug Harbor Cemetery.